ohhi-vn/super_worker/README.md

 The library support for auto scale & distritubed for Elixir application.
 Help dev can easily work with concurrency.

+*Note: Library is still developing, please don't use for product.*

 ## Guide

 Just declare function for worker (task) and input (in param or stream) and run.